Academic Requirements

 Senior review process: In August, seniors are sent information on reviewing their General and Major Requirements through Degree Navigator.
 All seniors must meet with their faculty advisors in early September/October to ensure that their major requirements are satisfied and plan their final semester.
 General requirement questions will be handled by the Office of Academic Advising.

 Be sure to remind seniors that 120 credits are required to graduate.
-All requirements must be complete by May in order to participate in the Commencement Ceremony.
+All requirements must be complete by May to participate in the Commencement Ceremony.

 Applying to graduate: To be considered for graduation, seniors must submit an online diploma application to the Registrar’s Office.
 Final certification of all degrees is done by the Office of Academic Advising in concert with the department chairs.
 Graduation application periods are: